What other help can I get after I meet the SSI Disability qualifications and get an SSI approval?

 Supplemental Nutrition Assistance Program

-Cash assistance to purchase food used to be called food stamps.
+Financial assistance to purchase food used to be called food stamps.
 Today it is called SNAP, short for Supplemental Nutrition Assistance Program.
 Eligibility for SNAP is based on financial need and SSI benefits count in determining eligibility for SNAP.

-In most states, if you are applying for or are receiving SSI, you can to get a SNAP application and some SNAP information at your local Social Security office.
+In most states, if you are applying for or are receiving SSI, you can to get a SNAP application and/or some SNAP information at your local Social Security office.
 In some states, if you are applying for SSI and live alone, your SSI application is also an application for SNAP.
-Except in California, if all members of your household receive SSI, the Social Security Administration may help you complete a SNAP application or recertification.
+Except in California, if all members of your household receive SSI, the Social Security Administration may help you complete a SNAP application or re-certification.
 If you need to apply for SNAP in a state office, your Social Security office will provide its location and phone number.

 Other Help With Health Insurance